-Although the Conservatives were somewhat reluctant to join the other political parties in promising an IR35 review, their win will at least remove some of the uncertainty surrounding the off-payroll reforms in April next year.
+Although the Conservatives were somewhat reluctant to join the other political parties in promising an IR35 review, their win will at least remove some of the uncertainty surrounding the off-payroll reforms for contractors in April next year.
 The landslide vote looks likely to bolster the party’s belief in its own policies, and with the new legislation ready to go, it’s unlikely that a review will bring about major changes.

 It’s more likely that some gestures will be made around certain issues such as the small business exemption and what constitutes ‘reasonable care.’
 This will allow Johnson’s government to make good on their promise, while still ensuring they don’t wave goodbye to the extra tax revenue they’ve been counting on.
 With pressing concerns like Brexit dominating the agenda, it’s unlikely that, at this stage at least, the government will make IR35 its priority.

 A letter made available to IR35 Guru from a contractor who contacted their local MP certainly seems to suggest as much.
 The response from Royston Smith, Conservative MP for Southampton, simply rehashes the government’s rhetoric that “Such rules only apply to individuals who genuinely work like employees through a company.
 HMRC estimates that two-thirds of people working through a company are genuinely self-employed.
 Consequently, these individuals are not affected by IR35, and the Government has made clear that will not change.”